 DAVID AUBREY / SCIENCE PHOTO LIBRARY DAVID AUBREY / SCIENCE PHOTO LIBRARY

-Four-horned chameleon (Chamaeleo quadricornis) male perching on a branch.
+Four-horned chameleon (Chamaeleo quadricornis) male catching an insect with its sticky tongue.
+A chameleon's tongue can be as long as its body.
 The males of this species have between two and six horns and brightly coloured patches of skin.
 Four-horned chameleons, also known as Cameroon bearded chameleons, are found in the mountainous forests of Cameroon and Nigeria.
 They feed on large insects, such as moths, butterflies, worms as well as larvae.
 They can reach up to 40 centimetres in length.
 They are a popular choice as pets because they are relatively hardy and will breed in captivity.

 Model release not required.
 Property release not required.